-So, I’m walking up 3rd Avenue with an Ann Taylor bag on my elbow when my phone goes off.
-There’s a new email from my dream tattoo artist, Young Bae.
-She’s not available for three months because she’s shooting a tv show.
+So, I’m walking up 3rd Avenue with a shopping bag on my elbow when my phone goes off.
+There’s a new email from my dream tattoo artist.
+She’s not available for three months because she’s shooting a TV show.
 I sigh, think about hailing a cab because it’s humid as dog breath out here, but end up walking.
 I need the exercise.

 When I get home, I order groceries delivered to my door and takeout gluten-free pizza to tide me over.
 I’m feeling good because I finally have both the right health insurance and the right doctors, and for the first time in five years, I’m getting better instead of worse.
 My biggest stressor is anxiety about my novel.
 My fourth novel.

 When I sit down to write the week’s blog post, I get a left hook of surreality to the face.

 But then I shrug.
 Same me.
 Different circumstances.

 I don’t look at my past and shake my head (though I sure as hell had a lot to learn).
 I won’t look at the present and do it, either.
 I always knew it was going to be a weird life.
 No one who starts adult life getting knocked down a flight of stairs by a flying hug at a ska show after winning a $2000 writing scholarship is doomed to have a boring run.
 A stint in Manhattan writing novels is just more Escher progression.

 But this city is a trip all by itself.
 I’ve moved around a lot, and most places in the continental US are basically the same; Moderately shitty apartments, a few dive bars that call themselves “world famous,” a McDonald’s, a city hall, and an Elm Street.